Why Does Jordan Misbehave?: Understanding Your Students’ Behavior AntecedentsFebruary 14, 2017

-Today on the Inclusion Lab, I’m pleased to welcome a special guest: Beverley Johns, author of the new Brookes book Your Classroom Guide to Special Education Law.
-While her book is broadly focused on helping teachers provide appropriate, legally compliant special education services—and avoid accidentally breaking the law—Bev is here to talk about one specific aspect of education: student behavior, and the often-elusive “whys” behind it.
+Today we’re pleased to welcome a special guest to the blog: Beverley Johns, author of the Brookes book Your Classroom Guide to Special Education Law.
+While her book is broadly focused on helping teachers provide appropriate, legally compliant special education services—and avoid accidentally breaking the law—Beverley is here to talk about one specific aspect of education: student behavior, and the often-elusive “whys” behind it.

 “I just can’t understand why Juan won’t stay in his seat.”